Which is the Oldest Railway Station of Tamil Nadu?

 Oldest Railway Station of Tamil Nadu

-Royapuram Railway Station is the oldest railway station in Tamil Nadu and one of the oldest in India.
-It is located in Chennai and started operating in 1856.
-The station played a key role in the early railway history of South India.
-Even today, it stands as a symbol of the region’s rich transportation heritage.
+Royapuram Railway Station is the oldest railway station in Tamil Nadu and also one of the oldest in India.
+It is located in Chennai and first began operations in 1856.
+The station played an important role in the early growth of railways in South India.
+Even today, Royapuram Railway Station remains a proud symbol of the region’s transport and heritage history, reminding people of how rail travel first began in this part of the country.

 History of the Royapuram Railway Station